Abkhazia: Post-war

 On 9 August 2008, Abkhazian forces fired on Georgian forces in Kodori Gorge.
 This coincided with the 2008 South Ossetia war where Russia decided to support the Ossetian separatists who had been attacked by Georgia.
 The conflict escalated into a full-scale war between the Russian Federation and the Republic of Georgia.
 On 10 August 2008, an estimated 9,000 Russian soldiers entered Abkhazia ostensibly to reinforce the Russian peacekeepers in the republic.
 About 1,000 Abkhazian soldiers moved to expel the residual Georgian forces within Abkhazia in the Upper Kodori Gorge.
 By 12 August the Georgian forces and civilians had evacuated the last part of Abkhazia under Georgian government control.
 Russia recognised the independence of Abkhazia on 26 August 2008.
 This was followed by the annulment of the 1994 ceasefire agreement and the termination of UN and OSCE monitoring missions.
 On 28 August 2008, the Parliament of Georgia passed a resolution declaring Abkhazia a Russian-occupied territory.

 Since independence was recognised by Russia, a series of controversial agreements were made between the Abkhazian government and the Russian Federation that leased or sold a number of key state assets and relinquished control over the borders.
 In May 2009 several opposition parties and war veteran groups protested against these deals complaining that they undermined state sovereignty and risked exchanging one colonial power (Georgia) for another (Russia).
-The vice-president, Raul Khadjimba, resigned on 28 May saying he agreed with the criticism the opposition had made.
-Subsequently, a conference of opposition parties nominated Raul Khadjimba as their candidate in the December 2009 Abkhazian presidential election won by Sergei Bagapsh.
+The vice-president, Raul Khajimba, resigned on 28 May saying he agreed with the criticism the opposition had made.
+Subsequently, a conference of opposition parties nominated Raul Khajimba as their candidate in the December 2009 Abkhazian presidential election won by Sergei Bagapsh.